 Xian is centrally located in China and offers a delicious regional mix of Cantonese and spicy Sichuan flavours.
 Our guide took us for a traditional Chinese lunch.
 The lack of time to fully enjoy it, and to take photos, is our biggest let down of this express visit to Xian.

-Xian Itinerary Fourth Stop: The Terracotta Warriors
+Xian Itinerary Fourth Stop: The Army of the Terracotta Warriors

 Sites We Missed by Having only One Day in Xian: